-The names, skills and experience of the Directors in office at the date of this Statement, and the period of office of each Director, are set out in the Directors' Report forming part of the Company's Annual Report.
-At the date of signing the Directors' Report, the Board comprised one executive Director and five non-executive Directors, including the Chairman.
+The names, skills and experience of the Directors in office at the date of this Statement, and the period of office of each Director, are set out in the Directors' Report forming part of the Company's General Purpose Financial Report.
+At the date of signing the Directors' Report, the Board comprised five non-executive Directors, including the Chairman.
 Each of the non-executive Directors have no relationships adversely affecting independence and are considered independent under these principles.

 In assessing the independence of Mr Colin Archer, the Board is satisfied that he remains able to bring an independent mind to bear on issues before the Board and to act in the best interests of the Company and its shareholders generally.
 Additionally, the valuable contribution of Mr Archer based on his expertise, judgment, industry knowledge and understanding of the Company's operations was considered a significant asset of the Board.
+Mr Archer was re-elected as a Director of the Company at its 2017 Annual General Meeting.
+During that meeting, Mr Archer advised he would not seek a further term of office as Chairman.

-It is noted that Mr Anthony (Tony) Alford was a non-executive Director for the entirety of FY17, however, resigned on 3 July 2017.
+It is noted that Mr Anthony (Tony) Alford was a non-executive Director of the Company on commencement of FY18, however, resigned on 3 July 2017.
 Throughout his tenure, Mr Alford was a substantial shareholder of the Company and accordingly was not considered to be independent of the Group.
-Mr Alford also had a long association with Retail Food Group, including acting as the Company's former Managing Director, and, during his tenure, the Board considered it was in the best interests of all shareholders to have a Director with Mr Alford's industry, Group and business expertise as a member of the Board.

-Mr Andre Nell assumed the position of Managing Director of the Company on 1 July 2016.
-Mr Nell performs an executive role and is not independent.
+Mr Andre Nell assumed the position of Managing Director of the Company on 1 July 2016, however, departed the Company on 29 May 2018.
+During his tenure, Mr Nell performed an executive role and was not independent.
+The Board has not appointed a replacement Managing Director.